delete/my-lyrics-finder/README.md

 # my-lyrics-finder
-A simple page made in AngularJS using  [Vagalume's API](http://api.vagalume.com.br/) to find songs' lyrics.
+A single page application powered by MEAN stack, to access the [Vagalume's API](http://api.vagalume.com.br/) and provides a way to search yours loved songs' lyrics and save them as favorites.

 =======
 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)